Pence navigates Trump’s shadow during New Hampshire visit

 MANCHESTER, N.H.
-(AP) — It had all the traditional trappings of a day on the presidential campaign trail.
-There was a fundraiser, time spent schmoozing with local activists, two holiday parties, a speech and a visit to a local bakery, where Mike Pence posed for pictures and bought a slice of cake for a driver who was celebrating her birthday while ferrying his staff.
+(AP) — There were all the trappings of a day on the presidential campaign trail: a fundraiser, schmoozing with local activists, holiday parties and a visit to a local bakery, where the potential candidate posed for pictures and bought a slice of cake.

-But the former vice president said the tightly scheduled swing through New Hampshire on Wednesday was simply focused on next year’s midterms, when control of Congress is at stake.
+But former Vice President Mike Pence insisted his tightly scheduled swing through New Hampshire on Wednesday was simply focused on next year’s midterms, when control of Congress is at stake.

 “To be honest with you, all of my focus is on 2022 because I think we’ve got a historic opportunity for not just a winning election, but a realignment election,” he told The Associated Press.
 “So I’m dedicating all of my energy to the process of really winning back the Congress and winning statehouses in 2022.
 And then in 2023, we’ll look around and we’ll go where we’re called.”